Diego Rodríguez de Lucero: Growing opposition

 Due to Rodríguez de Lucero's many excesses, the Count of Cabra wrote to Diego Deza, Archbishop of Seville and Grand Inquisitor, and to the municipal and ecclesiastical councils of Seville, asking that Rodríguez de Lucero be removed from office.

 Deza rejected the allegations and would not act.

 Rodríguez de Lucero stepped up his activities and ordered demolition of numerous houses in Córdoba that he claimed were synagogues.

 There were many victims of new autos-da-fé.

 After burning the defendants Rodríguez de Lucero burned all the instruments of torture, leaving no trace of what had been done.

 Some nobles and knights went to King Ferdinand II of Aragon, at that time regent of Castile, but did not succeed.

 The King may have been influenced by the fact that all the confiscated assets became the property of the crown.
 (Note: This was an unsettled time.

 Isabella I of Castile died in 1504 leaving Castile to her daughter Juana, wife of Philip of Austria.

 Juana was insane so Ferdinand acted as regent.

 In 1506 Ferdinand renounced the government to Philip, but soon after Philip died and Ferdinand again became regent of Castile.

 In 1516 Juana and Philip's son Charles finally became king of both Aragon and Castile, and in 1519 became Holy Roman Emperor.)

 The nobles even appealed to Pope Julius II.

 In November 1506 some nobles, including Diego Fernández de Córdoba y Mendoza, Count of Cabra and Pedro Fernández de Córdoba y Pacheco, Marquis of Priego, instigated a riot in which the inquisition's prison was assaulted and the prisoners released.

-Rodríguez de Lucero fled on a mule to save his life.
+Rodríguez de Lucero fled through a tunnel and mounted a mule to save his life.
 (Note: The medieval castle of Montilla, built in the thirteenth century, was partially demolished in 1508 by order of King Ferdinand to punish the 1st Marquis of Priego, Pedro Fernández de Córdoba y Pacheco for having led the 1506 riot.

 In 1722 Juan Antonio Camacho de Saavedra was given a commission to build a granary on the site, the Alhorí de Montilla.)